-Eliezer Alcheh is born in Vidin, Bulgaria in 1908.
-He studies painting in Munich’s Fine Arts Academy, taught by professors as Schinnerer in drawing and Caspar in painting.
+Eliezer Alcheh is born in Vidin, Bulgaria in 1908, in a Jewish Sepharadi family.
+He studies painting in Munich’s Fine Arts Academy, taught by prestigious professors as Schinnerer in drawing and Caspar in painting.
 Afterwards he lives and works for a year in Belgium.
-The canvas Anvers (1934), painted in this year, is exhibited now in Sofia’s National Gallery.
+The canvas Anvers (1934), painted these years, is exhibited now in Sofia’s National Gallery.

-In 1934 he returns tu Bulgaria where his first exhibit takes place, causing a big impression in Bulgarian culture.
-He joins a group of young bulgarian painters, called the new ones, group that leaves a very profound trace in the developement of bulgarian painting.
-He is part of several collective exhibits in Pargue, Munich and Berlin (1935-1936).
+In 1934 he returns to Bulgaria where his first exhibit takes place, causing a big impression in Bulgarian culture.
+He joins a group of young Bulgarian painters, called The New Ones, group that leaves a very profound trace in the development of Bulgarian painting.
+He is part of several collective exhibits in Prague, Munich and Berlin (1935-1936).

 In 1938 he moves back to Bulgaria.
-He starts to prepare a new exhibit in Paris, but then there is war, and almost all artistic activities are interrupted.
+He starts preparing a new exhibition in Paris, but then World War II starts, and almost all artistic activities are interrupted.

-After war, though artistic activities are back, Eastern Europe goes through a very complex political moment what makes him decide to leave his country.
+After war, though artistic activities are back, Eastern Europe goes through a very complex political moment that makes him decide to leave his country.
 In 1951 he moves definitely to Buenos Aires, Argentina.
 In between, he lives in Milan for a year, painting both Milan and Venice.
-Once he is installed in Buenos Aires, he organizes his first exhibit in 1953 in Gallery Bonino.
-In 1956 he participates in the 45 National Salon of Plastic Arts, obtaining the third price in drawing.
-He participates in several national exhibitions.
+Once he is settled in Buenos Aires, in 1953 he organizes his first exhibition in Gallery Bonino.
+In 1956 he participates in the 45th Salón Nacional de Artes Plásticas, obtaining the third price in drawing.
+He takes part in several national exhibitions.

-In 1958 he begins to teach in the National School of Fine Arts Manuel Belgrano, where he teaches until 1973.
+In 1958 he begins to teach at the Manuel Belgrano National School of Fine Arts, which he does until 1973.

-In 1975 he is invited by the Bulgarian Painters Union to Sofia, where they organize an exhibition with his Argentinean work.
-Most of these paintings are acquired by Sofia’s Nacional Gallery, where they are exposed nowadays.
+In 1975 he is invited to Sofia by the Bulgarian Painters Union, where they organize an exhibition with his Argentinean works.
+Most of these paintings are acquired by Sofia’s National Gallery, where they are exhibited nowadays.

 Alcheh dies in 1983 in Buenos Aires.

-In 1990 a personal exhibit is organized in the Museum of Modern Art in Buenos Aires, as well as another one in 2000 in the Sivori Museum.
+In 1990, a personal exhibition is organized by the Museum of Modern Art in Buenos Aires, followed by another one in 2000 at the Sivori Museum.